masikol/kromsatel/README.md

 ### Removing primer sequences from reads

 kromsatel can either remove primer sequences from reads or do not remove.
 Accordingly, there are two "classes" of fasta files of amplicons: without primers (e.g. `amplicons-fasta/nCov-2019_amplicons.fasta`) and with primers (e.g. `amplicons-fasta/nCov-2019_amplicons_with-primers.fasta`).
 If you want to remove primers from sequences being processed with `kromsatel.py`, you should create your BLAST database from the first "class" of fasta files.
-Accordingly, if your BLAST database contain sequences from `_with-primers` fasta file, `kromsatel.py` will not remove primer sequences from reads.
+Accordingly, if your BLAST database contains sequences from `_with-primers` fasta file, `kromsatel.py` will not remove primer sequences from reads.

 ### Output file